 Our infrastructure will be sustainable only when its full social and environmental context is considered, rather than merely its initial cost.
-As such, how to provide reliable and affordable infrastructure services is a major focus of our department, where our research focuses on all stages of a project’s life cycle.
+We focus on how to provide reliable and affordable infrastructure services.

 Our innovations are not merely academic.
 Through close partnerships with industry, utilities, nonprofits, and governmental agencies, our research insights and the technologies we devise are frequently applied in practice.